tridactyl/tridactyl/design.md

 * actions should be composable and repeatable
 * ex mode should expose all the browser functionality anyone might want
 * Arguable: most (all?) actions should have an ex mode version (departure from Vim?)
-* users can map actions and commands to other keys
+* users can map and define their own actions and commands

 Other objectives: